• Skip to primary navigation

 Education is about educating patients – whereas marketing is directly or indirectly promoting a product or service, including drug promotion, health service marketing, or encouraging a call-to-action, or most-wanted response.

-So what we’re focusing on is specifically educating readers about health topics, diseases and symptoms – without necessarily marketing a solution or service for that treatment or driving action.
+So, this style of medical writing in plain English is specifically educating readers about health topics, diseases and symptoms – without necessarily marketing a solution or service for that treatment or driving action.

 Now, as a writer, you might be hired to write patient education for a company that wishes to use that material indirectly for marketing – like a hospital or a health business.